Fig Coffee Cake

 For the Oatmeal Almond Streusel

 In a shallow bowl, whisk together the flour, oats, brown sugar, and salt.
-Using a pastry blender, cut in the cold butter until mixture is crumbly.
+Using a pastry cutter or two knives, cut in the cold butter until mixture is crumbly.
 Stir in figs and almonds.
 Set aside.

 For the Coffee Cake